google/appengine-codiad/README.md

 Codiad containers for all users are run in the same machine and there is no security boundary established for them.
 Hence a user `A`'s container could potentially access user `B`'s container.

+## Running Codiad Locally
+It is possible to run Codiad locally on a machine without using the IDE proxy and MVM hosting.
+In order to do so, see the `README.md` file in `codiad` directory.